jesconstantine/front-end-exercise/README.md

 Exercise for Front End Developer Candidates
 ===========================================

+Hi and thanks for your interest in joining the team!

-To better assess a candidates development skills, we would like to provide the following exercise.
+To better assess a candidate's development skills, we would like to provide the following exercise.
 This is intended to be an exercise that can be developed within a few hours.

 Asking questions is part of the job - feel free to ask us for any clarification beyond this readme!